Welcome to LightlyStudio!¶

 Installation¶

 Ensure you have Python 3.9 to 3.14.
+We recommend Python 3.10 for the best compatibility with plugins such as SAM autolabeling.
 We strongly recommend using a virtual environment.

 The library is OS-independent and works on Windows, Linux, and macOS.